Budgeting

 If you get a cashier’s check, personal check, or certified check, use these tips to help keep you on the lookout for scams:

-Don’t ever accept a check for more than the correct amount.
-If the check you received is more or less than you expected, do not accept it and ask for a new one.
+1. Check AmountNever accept a check for more or less than the correct amount.
+If the received check’s amount is different from what you expected, do not accept it and request a new one.

-Review the check.
-Make sure that your name is printed correctly and the check is signed.
-Checks shouldn’t have any grammatical errors or typos, and the official bank logo should be visible.
+2. Review Check DetailsEnsure that your name is printed correctly and that the check is appropriately signed.
+Checks should be free of grammatical errors or typos, and they should display the official bank logo.

 Personal checks, cashier’s checks, and certified checks are used for various payment situations.